kapil-git-tech/Sentiment_Analysis/README.md

+# This repository has a couple of use cases on SENTIMENT ANALYSIS:

-# Sentiment Analysis for "AAPL" using twitter data - Yearly data
+# 1. Sentiment Analysis for "AAPL" using twitter data - VADER Sentiment Analysis on Yearly data (2018)
+# 2. Sentiment Analysis on Apple phone reviews on Amazon using BERT

-This notebook examines the relationship between twitter sentiment and stock price.
+The 1st notebook examines the relationship between twitter sentiment and stock price.

-Part 1 of the notebook focusses on sentiment analysis.
+Part A of the first notebook focusses on sentiment analysis.

 - I have used NLTK's built-in, pretrained sentiment analyzer VADER (Valence Aware Dictionary and sEntiment Reasoner).
 The pre-trained sentiment analyzer returns the 'compound' score for each tweet.
 This score ranges from -1 (most negative) to +1 ( most positive).

-Part 2 of the notebook establishes the relationship between twitter sentiment & stock price
+Part B of the first notebook establishes the relationship between twitter sentiment & stock price

 - I have downloaded the stock data for Apple from yfinance.